trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 11, 2020 \[Medium\] Rescue Boat Problem
+---
+> **Question:** An imminent hurricane threatens the coastal town of Codeville.
+If at most two people can fit in a rescue boat, and the maximum weight limit for a given boat is `k`, determine how many boats will be needed to save everyone.
+>
+> For example, given a population with weights `[100, 200, 150, 80]` and a boat limit of `200`, the smallest number of boats required will be three.

 ### Jan 10, 2020 \[Easy\] Quxes Transformation
 ---
 > **Question:** On a mysterious island there are creatures known as Quxes which come in three colors: red, green, and blue.
 One power of the Qux is that if two of them are standing next to each other, they can transform into a single creature of the third color.